 Bachelor of Science (B.Sc.)

-The bachelor's program in Brewing and Beverage Technology deals with technical procedures and processes relating to biology, technology and biochemistry, as seen in beverage production and the brewing of beer.TUM School of Life Sciences Weihenstephan
+The Bachelor's program Brewing and Beverage Technology deals with the engineering, biological, technological and biochemical processes of beverage production and brewing.TUM School of Life Sciences Weihenstephan

 Information on Degree Program

 The Bachelor's program Brewing and Beverage Technology covers both scientific and engineering aspects of brewing beer and general beverage production.
 Further central contents are quality assurance, general operating technology and business administration in the beverage industry.
 Topics are e.g.:

 - Organization and optimization of various production steps for the manufacture of beverages

 - New construction or conversion of production plants and supply facilities

 - Control of analytical and sensory product properties

 For a comprehensive description of the program, please refer to the degree program documentation: